AkirisMc/Arabidopsis-Variant-DB-REST-API/README.md

 Example output: ```{“chromosome1”:“21513”,“chromosome2”:“45”,“chromosome3”:“98”,“chromosome4”:“24523”, “chromosome5”:“53”}```

 ### Endpoints to report all the information on specific variants
-These endpoints list all the information on specific variants (i.e. SNPs, InDels, or both), given a numerical genome identifier (e.g., *7208*), a chromosome number (e.g., *1*), and the start and end positions on that chromosome (e.g., *6324 - 95475*).
+These endpoints list all the information on specific variants (i.e. SNPs, InDels, or both), given a numerical genome identifier (e.g. *7208*), a chromosome number (e.g. *1*), and the start and end positions on that chromosome (e.g. *6324 - 95475*).

 In simpler terms, these endpoints can show comprehensive details of all the SNPs, InDels, or both variant types, found within a defined region of a specified chromosome in a designated dataset.
 The information is displayed in a JSON format.